lukasbestle/nedb/README.md

 ## Browser version
-As of v0.8.0, you can use NeDB in the browser!
+As of v0.8.0, you can use NewDB in the browser!
 You can find it and its minified version in the repository, in the `browser-version/out` directory.
-You only need to require `nedb.js` or `nedb.min.js` in your HTML file and the global object `Nedb` can be used right away, with the same API as the server version:
+You only need to require `newdb.js` or `newdb.min.js` in your HTML file and the global object `Newdb` can be used right away, with the same API as the server version:

 ```
-<script src="nedb.min.js"></script>
+<script src="newdb.min.js"></script>
 <script>
-  var db = new Nedb();   // Create an in-memory only datastore
+  var db = new Newdb();   // Create an in-memory only datastore

   db.insert({ planet: 'Earth' });
   db.insert({ planet: 'Mars' });